clemauyeung/User-Centered-Web-Design/Meeting6.md

 ### Task Matrix

-We created a task matrix for our personas to synthesize what we understand to be the most important tasks for each.
+We created a task matrix for our personas to synthesize what we understand to be the most important tasks for each one.

 1 = Primary task
 2 = Secondary task